Frequently Asked Questions on Early Years Funding

 3. When should I apply for funding?

 You need to have applied for your Funding Code and ideally have received the code, prior to the start of the term in which your child will be eligible for the funding.
-If you apply after the start of the term the code will not be validated and we cannot accept it.
+If you apply after the start of the term the code will not be validated and we cannot accept it and you will not be able to use funded hours.

 Once you have given us the code we then need to check its validity with the local authority ourselves.
 To do this we have to check via their Eligibility Checker.
 Only once we have done this are we able to offer you the funded hours.
 For this reason we will need the code prior to the start of the term to which it is to be applied.